drothlis/haml/doc-src/HAML_REFERENCE.md

   set `:encoding` to `"ascii-8bit"`, or try to get the authors of the database drivers to make them Ruby 1.9 compatible.

+{#autofilter-option} `:autofilter`
+: Filter all plain-text blocks through the specified filter (e.g. markdown).
+  This is useful for hand-crafted haml pages where you want *all* content to be e.g. markdown-formatted.
+If using markdown/textile make sure you don't nest a plain-text block under a %p tag, or you'll generate nonsensical markup.
+  This has not been tested extensively -- do not use this in its current state for dynamically-generated content, and always check the output.
+  See [Filters](#filters) for the list of available filters.

 ### Encodings

 When using Ruby 1.9 or later,